freeconf/yang/yang/api/ietf-yang-library.md

-* **conformance-type** `enumeration` - Indicates the type of conformance the server is claiming for the YANG module identified by this entry..  *Allowed Values: implement, import*
+* **conformance-type** `enumeration` - Indicates the type of conformance the server is claiming for the YANG module identified by this entry..  *Allowed Values: implement,import*

 * **[submodule[…]](#/modules-state/module/submodule)** - Each entry represents one submodule within the